This blog post was updated on October 26, 2022.

-In case you forgot, November 5th is Guy Fawkes Day (although it’s now called “Bonfire night” in the UK).
-After a failed attempt to blow up the House of Parliament and assassinate the King of England, Guy Fawkes was captured on November 5, 1605.
-He later jumped (or fell) to his death from the gallows to avoid the rather gruesome end of being hung, drawn, and quartered (yes, it’s exactly as gory as it sounds.
+In case you didn’t know, November 5th is Guy Fawkes Day in the U.K., although it’s now called “Bonfire Night.”
+This rather quirky tradition commemorates a failed attempt to blow up the House of Parliament and assassinate the King of England.
+Guy Fawkes was captured on November 5, 1605.
+He later jumped — or fell — to his death from the gallows to avoid the rather gruesome end of being hanged, drawn, and quartered.
+Yes, it’s all exactly as gory as it sounds.

 So in honor of this year’s fifth of November, we decided to take a look at just how this 410-year-old celebration is holding up all around the world.

-Traditionally, children would make a “guy,” or life-size effigy of Guy Fawkes, and parade the effigy around asking “a penny for the guy” to spend on sparklers or candy, before it was thrown into the communal bonfire.
-The British, with their dark sense of humor, have no qualms in tossing effigies of controversial modern day politicians into the fire as well!
+Traditionally, children would make a “guy,” or life-size effigy of Guy Fawkes, and parade the effigy around asking “a penny for the guy” for money to spend on sparklers or candy.
+The effigy was then thrown into a communal bonfire.
+The British, with their dark sense of humor, have no qualms in tossing effigies of controversial modern day politicians into the fire as well.

 In the southernmost tip of Africa you may catch impressive displays of fireworks in cities like Cape Town in addition to plenty of people lighting fireworks in designated areas.
 In recent times, authorities have tightened regulations on lighting fireworks in backyards, but officials in larger cities have deemed certain parks and public areas safe locations for some types of small fireworks – so be careful where you light up!

 St. Vincent and the Grenadines